Intersectional Research for Democratic Societies

 I trained in transnational gender studies and sociology at the University of Leeds (UK), at a department known for engaged scholarship and collaborative, community-driven research methods.

-Over the years, my priority has been to work with feminist and LGBTIQ+ civil society, turning critical knowledge into action through policy advice, participatory action research, and accessible public events.
+My research is both empirical and theoretical and has informed my teaching as well as my contributions to The Third Mission.
+Over the years, my priority has been to work with feminist, anti-racist and LGBTIQ+ civil society, turning critical knowledge into action through policy advice, participatory action research, and accessible public events.

 In 2021, I was honoured to receive an Emma Goldman Award for contributing to inequality research in Europe.
 I have also been selected as an inaugural member of the Swiss Young Academy (2020-2025), a network dedicated to strengthening dialogue between science and society.